ppy/osu-wiki/wiki/Help_Centre/en.md

 **This is usually due to a faulty input device connected to your computer.
 Try unplugging any controllers or joysticks.**

-Applications which emulate or change keybindings such as *Xpadder* or *X-Mouse Button Control* may also cause these issues.
-Try disabling them if you use them for other games.
+These issues may also be caused by applications which emulate or change keybindings, such as *Xpadder* or *X-Mouse Button Control*.
+If you use such applications for other games, disable them.

 This can also happen due to issues with the numpad keys, as they can be used to scroll the song selection list.
 Pressing the `NumLock` key to disable the numpad and then pressing `9`, `8`, `3`, or `2` on the numpad will fix the issue.

 You may also wish to check for any jammed or damaged buttons on your peripherals.

-#### I downloaded a Beatmap Pack, but osu! is always trying to "repair" the file!
+#### I downloaded a beatmap pack, but osu! is always trying to "repair" the file!

 **You will need to extract the pack into your Songs directory.**

 Most beatmap packs come in a `.rar` file format, which means they are a compressed archive of beatmap files.
-You will need to extract them using your utility of choice (we recommend [7-Zip](https://7-zip.org "7zip")) to your Songs directory first.
+You will need to extract them using your utility of choice (we recommend [7-Zip](https://7-zip.org "7zip")) to your 'Songs' directory first.

-Once all of the `.osz` files within the pack are in the Songs directory, hitting `F5` at the song selection menu will refresh the game's beatmap cache and load your new songs into the game.
+Once all of the `.osz` files from the archive are in the `Songs` directory, hitting `F5` at the song selection menu will refresh the game's beatmap cache and load your new songs into the game.

 ### Gameplay

-#### My combo counter, score display or accuracy display is missing!
+#### My combo counter, score display, or accuracy display is missing!

 **Pressing `Shift` + `Tab` while playing will toggle the in-game HUD and allow you to see these elements again.**

 If you have changed the keybinding that toggles the scoreboard, this will not work.
-You can check which key it is set to in `Options` -> `Change keyboard bindings` -> `In-Game` -> `Toggle Scoreboard`.
-Then you can substitute that key in, in place of `Tab`.
-For example `Shift` + `V`.
+You can check which combination it is set to in `Options` -> `Change keyboard bindings` -> `In-Game` -> `Toggle Scoreboard`.
+Then you can substitute the key in place of `Tab` (for example, to make `Shift` + `V`).

 #### My local scores are missing!

-There's a few reasons why this can happen.
+There are a few reasons why this can happen.
 Read on below!

 ##### Have you recently reinstalled the game client?

 **Reinstalling the game client will automatically clear all of your local scores.**

-These are unfortunately, gone.
+These are, unfortunately, gone.

 The scores you have submitted online are still there, however - simply redownload any song that you have played before, and your score will reappear.

-Handy tip - if you are an osu!supporter, you can use the `Ranked (Played)` filter in the osu!direct panel in game or via [the beatmap listing page](https://osu.ppy.sh/p/beatmaplist?m=-1&r=7&g=0&la=0&ra=) to find any maps that you have set scores on in the past.
+Handy tip - if you are an osu!supporter, you can use the `Ranked (Played)` filter in the osu!direct panel in-game or via [the beatmap listing page](https://osu.ppy.sh/p/beatmaplist?m=-1&r=7&g=0&la=0&ra=) to find any maps that you have set scores on in the past.

 ##### Are you set to the correct game mode?

 **Playing another game mode (osu!taiko, osu!catch or osu!mania) will swap the in-game score view to only show scores for that mode.
 This will hide your scores from other modes.**

-A common cause of this problem arises from playing maps of another game mode, which then automatically set song selection to use that mode's scores until the mode is set back again.
+A common cause of this problem arises from playing maps of another game mode, which then automatically sets song selection to use that mode's scores until the mode is set back again.

 You can change the game mode by clicking the `Mode` button at the bottom left of the screen in song select, then choosing the appropriate mode that you are looking for your scores in.